bdy9527/bdy9527.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year student in Beijing University of Posts and Telecommunications (BUPT).
+I am a final-year PhD student in Beijing University of Posts and Telecommunications (BUPT).
+I am interested in graph machine learning, especially spectral graph neural networks and graph signal proceesing.
+Besides, I am also

 Research Highlights
 ====